wgm-applied-math/Queueing-simulation-Matlab-1/README.md

 There is one `RecordToLog` scheduled at any time that represents the next time statistics will be added to the log table.

 FYI: The use of "queueing" rather than "queuing" is for consistency with the textbook.

-This fork contains code for a helper that changes the distribution of service times when there are many customers in the system.